erizov/Professor/semester_03/lecture_12_ml_algorithms/decision_tree/school.en.md

 ## Simple Explanation

-Decision Tree is an algorithm used to solve specific problems in computer science.
+Decision Tree is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying decision tree to solve specific tasks in decision;
-- using decision tree in production systems for tree;
-- integrating decision tree into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of decision tree:
+Consider a specific example of how decision tree works:

-1. Data preparation: input data for decision tree (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of decision tree to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions